neu-se/CONFETTI-artifact/README.md

 * `jacoco-fix-exception-after-branch`: [neu-se/jacoco](https://github.com/neu-se/jacoco/)@[fix-exception-after-branch](https://github.com/neu-se/jacoco/tree/fix-exception-after-branch) - Patched version of JaCoCo that we used to collect coverage.
 We found that JaCoCo wouldn't record a branch edge as covered if it was covered, and then immediately after an exception was thrown.
 This complicated debugging and analysis of the JaCoCo HTML output reports; this branch has that bug fixed, and it is this version of JaCoCo that is included in the artifact, and in the `software/jqf/jacoco-jars` directory.
 * `software/z3`: Binaries from [Z3Prover/z3](https://github.com/Z3Prover/z3), release version [4.6.0](https://github.com/Z3Prover/z3/releases/tag/z3-4.6.0), of the `x64-ubuntu-16.04` flavor.
 This is the version of Z3 that we used in our evaluation.

+We also include all of the dependencies for all of the fuzzing targets that we studied.
+We do not exhaustively document their contents, but they can be found in the `software/` directory.
+The scripts to run our experiments apply Knarr's instrumentation to each of those dependencies, producing the `*-inst` directories in the `software` directory.
+We can not imagine the circumstances where it would be necessary to re-instrument those dependencies, but if needed, this can be accomplished with the `scripts/build/instrument-experiments.sh` script.

 Other software installed in the VM to support running the experiment scripts are:
 * SSH server: we find it easiest to run VSCode outside of the VM, and use the "connect to remote" feature to connect your local VSCode instance to the artifact
 * R: Plots and tables are generated using R. Installed packages include `readr, tidyr, plyr, ggplot2, xtable, viridis, fs, forcats`